Some doctors classify it as the principle of osteoporosis, and it is a condition in the bones that produces its weakness.

-The factor that could differentiate them is that Osteopenia, despite there being a bone loss or weakening, is not so serious and can be cured, instead osteoporosis is a condition that bones acquire and must have a lot of control and care to avoid fractures or serious injuries in the bone structure.
+The factor that could differentiate them is that Osteopenia, despite there being a bone loss or weakening, is not so severe and can be cured instead; osteoporosis is a condition that bones acquire and must have much control and care to avoid fractures or severe injuries in the bone structure.

 This disease is related to many factors, such as:

-- Medications: Certain drugs can contribute to the loss of calcium or deterioration of the bones if they are used frequently.
-Among them are anticonvulsants, corticosteroids, among others.
+- Medications: Certain drugs can contribute to the loss of Calcium or deterioration of the bones if used frequently.
+Among them are anticonvulsants, and corticosteroids, among others.

-- Diseases: there are some syndromes that can contribute to the acquisition of osteoporosis in the bones as is the case of anorexia and bulimia, which can cause the loss of calcium in the urine or some syndromes acquired in the process of gestation of the fetus.
+- Diseases: some syndromes can contribute to osteoporosis in the bones, as is the case of anorexia and bulimia, which can cause the loss of Calcium in the urine or some syndromes acquired in the process of gestation of the fetus.

 This type of condition in the bone structure has no symptoms or detectable external abnormalities.
-In some cases it may be years before the condition is diagnosed or a fracture suddenly occurs.
+It may be years before the disease is diagnosed, or a fracture suddenly occurs in some cases.

 Treatment to cure Osteopenia

-Osteopenia depending on the severity can be treated with the dosage of calcium and vitamin D for a certain time.
+Depending on the severity, Osteopenia can be treated with the dosage of calcium and vitamin D for a specific time.

 The first part of the treatment includes diet and exercise options.
-The risk of fracturing a bone when you have osteopenia is quite small, so doctors usually do not prescribe medication unless your BMD is very close to the level of osteoporosis.
+The risk of fracturing a bone when you have Osteopenia is relatively small, so doctors usually do not prescribe medication unless your BMD is very close to the level of osteoporosis.

-In the case of supplements (calcium and vitamin D) it is better to consume enough of each of your diet.
+In the case of supplements (Calcium and vitamin D), it is better to consume enough of each of your diets.